Install Zymtrace Backend

 Deploy with Docker

-Deploy using Docker Compose for single-node installations
+Deploy using Docker Compose for single-node installations.

 - Create a project directory and download the zymtrace compose file: